eQosys/Qrawlr/docs/README.md

 #### Lookahead

-The lookahead modifier tells the engine to not consume the matched string. \
+The lookahead modifier tells the engine to not consume the matched item. \
 This means that the matched string will be available for other (following) matchers to match.

 >Syntax: